18 Wheels of Steel: 18 Wheels of Steel: Convoy [1 Sep 2005]

 This installment adds more cities and has more realistic graphics, but Mexico is gone from this installment, as in Convoy.
 The ability to use custom soundtracks and save games during deliveries was also added.
 Users can choose from 32 rigs, 45+ cargoes and 47+ trailers in the game, including double trailers.
-The game does not require a very powerful computer to operate properly since it can run on most older PCs.
+The game does not require a powerful computer to operate properly since it can run on most older PCs.
 The game's engine, Prism3d, may not respond on older graphic cards resulting in a game crash on the game's start-up.
 Countries include the United States and Canada.